1. Latency Is Becoming the New Intelligence

 - execution remains resident on the GPU,

-- and much of runtime orchestration moves into compile time.
+- much of runtime orchestration moves into compile time.

-To sustain this persistent execution flow, TileRT adopts aggressive Warp / Block Specialization inside the Engine Kernel.
+To sustain this execution flow, TileRT adopts aggressive Warp / Block Specialization inside the Engine Kernel.

 Different warp groups assume different responsibilities: